SebasVargas2/SebasVargas2/README.md

 ### 💬 About Me:

-- 🔭 I’m currently working on Personal Projects
+- 🔭 I’m currently working on Personal Projects and Security+ certification

 - 📫 How to reach me: savargaspaez@gmail.com